What is a dividend yield trap?

 How to use Sharesight to look at dividend and growth for a stock

-With Sharesight, you can review the past performance and dividend history of any stock in our database from almost 30 worldwide markets.
+With Sharesight, you can review the past performance and dividend history of any stock, ETF or fund in our database from over 40 leading global markets with the Share Checker tool.
 While past performance is not always the best indicator of future performance, it’s important to consider a stock’s history before looking toward their future prospects.

 Here’s an overview chart on Sharesight of Canadian Utilities Ltd listed on the TSX.